 NBCF aims to deliver a diverse and industry-leading portfolio of research initiatives to support Australia's most outstanding scientists and innovations, in order to realise NBCF's overall objective of "towards zero deaths from breast cancer by 2030".
-NBCF will achieve this by partnering with the community to identify priorities in breast cancer research and generate income from fundraising activities to fund this research.
-Fundraising activity provides the income required to fund research to meet NBCF's ultimate goal of the prevention and cure of the disease.
+NBCF will achieve this by partnering with the community to identify priorities in breast cancer research and generating funds from fundraising activities and investments to fund this research.
+Fundraising activity provides the vast majority of the income required to fund research to meet NBCF's ultimate goal of the prevention and cure of the disease.

-NBCF-funded research is helping to better understand how breast cancer originates, grows and spreads, in order to develop new tests, treatments and interventions to improve outcomes for people with the disease.
-Research grants cover a broad spectrum of breast cancer research, as well as supporting psychosocial research aimed at understanding and improving the quality of life for people after breast cancer treatment, their family and friends.
-While some research will produce immediate results that can be applied to prevention, treatment and care, other outcomes will have their main impact in future years.
+NBCF-funded research is helping to better understand how breast cancer originates, grows and spreads, in order to develop new tests, treatments and interventions to improve outcomes for people with a breast cancer diagnosis.
+Research grants cover a broad spectrum of breast cancer research, as well as supporting psychosocial research aimed at understanding and improving the quality of life for patients, their family, and friends.
+While some research will produce immediate outcomes that can be applied to prevention, treatment, and care, many research projects focus on longer term outcomes and benefits.
 Grant applications are awarded based on scientific excellence, researcher track record and alignment with NBCF's goal of zero deaths.
-The fundraising and grant-making businesses are supported and enabled by Marketing and Corporate Services (IT, HR, Finance).
+The fundraising and grantmaking businesses are supported and enabled by Marketing and Corporate Services (IT, HR, Finance).